 For us, the harm reduction model means that every patient deserves to be treated like a human being—with dignity, respect, empathy, and understanding.
 We want to provide care that minimizes negative consequences and promotes inclusion and health.
-This basically means that BrightView takes a non-punitive, non-confrontational approach with each of our patients.
+In other words, BrightView takes a non-punitive, non-confrontational approach with each of our patients.
 We are strong advocates of giving patients second chances, or as many chances as they need to reach their ultimate recovery potential.

-BrightView will be with our patients every step of the way, and if a patient isn’t grasping the right resources, we will work with them to figure out what does work.
+BrightView will be with our patients every step of the way.
+If a patient isn’t grasping the right resources, we will work with them to figure out what does work.
 This might be as simple as changing a medication that a patient is taking or increasing the number of counseling sessions per week.
 It may also include specialized care, like group therapy specifically for the LGBTQA+ community, or help finding stable housing.

-At BrightView, our staff is handpicked.
 In addition to the academic and experience prerequisites, their character must resonate with BrightView’s values.
 BrightView has always been committed to hiring compassionate and thoughtful people.
 It isn’t a secret that deciding to work in the “recovery industry” requires kindness, empathy, and most importantly, understanding of how the disease of addiction works.
 There is no deadline, cutoff date, or time limit in recovery.

 Our clinicians, nurses, physicians, counselors—all of our clinical staff at BrightView—understands that every single patient has a different story.
 A story of how they “ended up in treatment” and what led to these moments.
 That also means that every patient has the ability to rewrite the ending of their story.

 It’s rather uncommon to come across someone’s “story” that doesn’t include a few glitches and highs and lows along the way.
 BrightView understands that there are going to be roadblocks.
 We have been in the addiction treatment industry long enough to know that not every recovery is accomplished without significant challenges along the way.